Simulator¶

 Make a ternary plot for the simulated scenario.

-This method is only supported for single-population games with n=3.
+This method is only supported for single-population games with

 scale (int) – Scaling factor for the ternary plot.
 Defaults to 30.